v1.2 is a major release that gives the

 make, etc for compiling/building software from source. e.g.,

 Before running your own GoAccess Docker container, first create a config file in /srv/goaccess/data.
 You can start one from scratch or use the one from config/goaccess.conf as a starting point and change it as needed.

 A minimal GoAccess configuration file for a Docker container with a real-time HTML report would need at least the following options to be set

-Once you have your configuration file all set, then you may run:
+Once you have your configuration file all set, clone the repo from Github:

 If everything goes fine, the generated report should live under

 If you you made changes to the config file after building the image, you don't have to rebuild from scratch.
 Simply restart the container: